maxheitzman/Syntax-Parser/README.md

 ## How to Run

-Run the parser with a `.dc` file as input:
+Run the program with a `.dc` source file from the `input_output/input/` folder:

-    ./cooke_parser input_output/test.dc
+    ./cooke_parser input_output/input/test.dc

----

-## Output Format

-If the input is valid:
+If the file is syntactically valid, you’ll see:

     Cooke Parser :: R11626572
     Syntax Validated

-If there’s a syntax error:
+If there’s an error, the output will be in this format:

     Cooke Parser :: R11626572
     Error encounter on line 3: The next lexeme was = and the next token was EQUAL_OP